regenrek/regenrek-blog-11ty/src/posts/2019-06-26-nuxt-leaflet-algolia.md

 Algolia is a cloud service provider who offers search services.
 If you interested about `algolia search` you can read my short summary in the [introduction](#1-Introduction) or visit the official website and docs.
 They have tons of information about it.

 You need to [sign up](https://www.algolia.com/users/sign_up){target="_blank" rel="noopener"} for a test account.
 Don't worry you can develop and test for free with in the community edition.

 ### 4.1 Create you first index

-An `index` is a collection of records which you can searchable, filer and sort.
+An `index` is a collection of records with some possible operations like search, filter and sort.
 It's more or less a database table.

 ![01 - algolia search index add](/assets/images/2019-06/01_algolia_index.png){.shadow}

 ## 4.2 Import test data

 Here is some testdata I will use.

 ```bash
 [